 Alternatively, most Alienware laptops usually have a sticker on the outside of the device.
 Look for a label or logo, and you should find the model's name.

 The Alienware Command Center can be downloaded directly from the Dell website.
 To protect yourself from cyber-attacks, as well as to ensure that you are getting the correct version for your specific model, never download from any source other than the official Dell website.

 How long does a Razer laptop last?

-While this will largely depend on how well you care for your laptop, you can expect it to last around 3 to 4 years in terms of hardware specifications.
+While this will largely depend on how well you care for your laptop, you can expect a Razer laptop to last around 3 to 4 years in terms of hardware specifications.
 After this, you’d need to look at either upgrading the components or the entire laptop itself.

 Do Razer laptops overheat?

 In most cases, no. The aluminum chassis is designed to carry heat away from the internal components, preventing overheating.
 You may feel that the chassis is getting warm when gaming for long sessions, but this is not a sign of overheating.

 As long as you play in a relatively temperature-controlled room, you should be perfectly fine.

 Do Alienware laptops overheat?

 In most cases, no. Temperatures may rise when using the turbo boost function, but these will return to normal again.
 If the fans are getting a good amount of airflow, the laptop is on a flat surface, and you're playing in a cool, well-ventilated room, you should be ok.